cucumber/docs/content/docs/cucumber/state.md

 ```

 Using the `@CucumberOptions` annotation has another important advantage.
 It is possible to create different tests that
-run different Cucumber scenarios (using tags).
+run different Cucumber scenarios (using [tags](/docs/cucumber/api/#tag-expressions)).
 In case certain scenarios need a differently configured injector,
 several custom object factories may exist and can be referenced by different tests.
-This is e.g. very helpful when certain aspects of an application need to be tested with different configurations
+This is very helpful when certain aspects of an application need to be tested with different configurations
 or in different runtime environments.

 # Databases